 Collecting Guide: 11 key things to know about Prints & Multiples

 From woodcuts to lithographs, originals vs editions, the importance of different types of paper and more.
-Illustrated with works offered in two September sales at Christie’s
+Illustrated with works offered in our New York sale

 A print is any work of art made in multiple iterations, created through a transfer process.
 There are many different types of prints, and the process is constantly evolving, but the four best-known techniques are etching, lithography, screenprint and woodcut.

 Etching: Using an etching needle, an artist scratches an image onto a metal plate covered with wax.
 This plate is then submerged in acid, which eats into the metal exposed by the scratched lines.
 The longer the plate is left in the acid, the deeper and darker the line will be.
 The plate is cleaned, inked, and cleaned again, leaving only the incised lines filled with ink.
 Dampened paper and a protective cloth are placed over the plate, which is squeezed through an etching press — the pressure forcing the paper into the etched lines to pick up the ink.
 The image is printed in reverse, and an indentation, known as the ‘plate mark’, is left by the plate’s edges.

 Etching has often been used to achieve extremely delicate black and white images, from the Old Master period through to modern times.
 Rembrandt famously used this technique to achieve atmospheric effects, and Lucian Freud continued the tradition into the 21st century.